graezykev/ts-eslint-standard-js/steps.md

 ### Why do I need NPM scripts

-You must found that, the commands of `npm run lint` and `npm run format` have no difference to `npx eslint .` and `npx eslint --fix .` respectively.
+You must find that the commands of `npm run lint` and `npm run format` have no difference from `npx eslint .` and `npx eslint --fix .` respectively.

 Well, when you directly run `npx eslint .`, it tries to run the ESLint tool directly from your project’s local dependencies (`eslint` under the `/node_modules/.bin/` of your project), but if ESLint is not installed under your project, `npx` will try to run the globally installed ESLint instead.